5 Amazing Benefits of Eating Pineapple

 If you don’t already have it in your diet, we recommend you add some in.

-Remember that a balanced diet includes all the food groups, and pineapple is an excellent choice.
+Remember that a balanced diet includes all the food groups and the benefits of eating pineapple make it an excellent choice.